KiLJ4EdeN/FelixbleNN/README.md

 ```

-## Build the model.
+## Build the Model.
 Custom Configs Can be Achieved by Editing the build_model Function.
 ```python
 model = flexnn.build_model()
 print(model.summary())